nfischer/n_shell/README.md

 '/path/to/dir'
 ```

-### But I want to use a different version of shelljs
+### But I want to use a different version of ShellJS

 Just install that version locally (`npm install shelljs`) and start up
 `n_shell`.
 You should see a warning message like this: